 FIRST JOB: Babysitting...paper route...
 I had a lot of jobs as a kid.
 We were not exactly rich, and my parents did not believe in handouts.
 (I'm glad!)
-You want something, you gotta work your butt off for it.
+You want something, you gotta work for it.

 WHEN YOU WERE A KID, YOU WANTED TO BE: A jockey!
-Turns out I didn't want that so badly.
+I was crazy about horses.